 5.4.
 Commit Log (clog)

-PostgreSQL holds the statuses of transactions in the Commit Log.
-The Commit Log, often called the clog, is allocated to shared memory and is used throughout transaction processing.
+PostgreSQL maintains transaction statuses in the Commit Log, commonly referred to as the clog.
+The clog is allocated within shared memory and is utilized throughout all transaction processing.

 5.4.1 Transaction Status